CareCloud, Inc. (NASDAQ:MTBC) Receives Average Rating of “Buy” from Analysts

-Shares of CareCloud, Inc. (NASDAQ:MTBC – Get Rating) have been given an average recommendation of “Buy” by the six ratings firms that are presently covering the stock, MarketBeat reports.
-Five investment analysts have rated the stock with a buy rating.
-The average 1 year target price among analysts that have issued a report on the stock in the last year is $15.33.
+Shares of CareCloud, Inc. (NASDAQ:MTBC – Get Rating) have been assigned an average recommendation of “Buy” from the five ratings firms that are covering the stock, MarketBeat.com reports.
+Four equities research analysts have rated the stock with a buy rating.
+The average 1 year price target among brokers that have covered the stock in the last year is $15.50.

-A number of equities research analysts recently issued reports on the stock.
-StockNews.com began coverage on shares of CareCloud in a report on Friday, June 3rd.
+A number of research analysts recently commented on MTBC shares.
+StockNews.com started coverage on shares of CareCloud in a report on Friday, June 3rd.
 They issued a “buy” rating for the company.
-Roth Capital reissued a “buy” rating on shares of CareCloud in a research report on Monday, May 9th.
-B. Riley lowered their price target on CareCloud from $18.00 to $11.00 and set a “buy” rating for the company in a research report on Tuesday, March 15th.
-Finally, TheStreet downgraded CareCloud from a “c-” rating to a “d+” rating in a report on Friday, April 1st.
+Roth Capital reaffirmed a “buy” rating on shares of CareCloud in a report on Monday, May 9th.
+TheStreet downgraded shares of CareCloud from a “c-” rating to a “d+” rating in a report on Friday, April 1st.
+Finally, B. Riley reduced their price objective on shares of CareCloud from $18.00 to $11.00 and set a “buy” rating on the stock in a research report on Tuesday, March 15th.

-In other CareCloud news, CEO A Hadi Chaudhry sold 3,240 shares of the firm’s stock in a transaction that occurred on Thursday, March 17th.
+In related news, CEO A Hadi Chaudhry sold 3,240 shares of the stock in a transaction dated Thursday, March 17th.
 The shares were sold at an average price of $25.58, for a total value of $82,879.20.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-34.90% of the stock is owned by corporate insiders.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Insiders sold a total of 9,590 shares of company stock worth $113,109 over the last three months.
+34.90% of the stock is currently owned by corporate insiders.

-CareCloud (NASDAQ:MTBC – Get Rating) last announced its quarterly earnings data on Monday, May 9th.
-The technology company reported ($0.19) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.27) by $0.08.
+CareCloud (NASDAQ:MTBC – Get Rating) last announced its quarterly earnings results on Monday, May 9th.
+The technology company reported ($0.19) EPS for the quarter, beating analysts’ consensus estimates of ($0.27) by $0.08.
 CareCloud had a net margin of 4.09% and a return on equity of 6.01%.
-During the same quarter in the previous year, the firm posted ($0.36) earnings per share.
-As a group, research analysts predict that CareCloud will post -0.53 EPS for the current year.
+During the same period in the prior year, the business posted ($0.36) earnings per share.
+As a group, sell-side analysts expect that CareCloud will post -0.53 earnings per share for the current year.

 CareCloud, Inc brings disciplined innovation to the business of healthcare.
 Our suite of technology-enabled solutions helps clients increase financial and operational performance, streamline clinical workflows, and make better business and care decisions.
 More than 40,000 providers across the United States count on CareCloud to help them improve patient care while reducing administrative burdens and operating costs.